arkui-x/cli/README-EN.md

 modify HarmonyOS project to ArkUI-X project structre

-ace modify This command need in the root directory of the application project.
-When running the command, will first check whether the build-profile.json5 file exists in the current directory.
-If this file exists, it means that the directory is correct, and then continue the modification.
-The transformation process mainly involves generating the .arkui-x directory and the iOS and Android cross-platform projects in it.
-Set the corresponding configurations in the iOS and Android projects according to the relevant configurations of the HarmonyOS project.
-Set the ArkUI-X compilation options for the HarmonyOS module.
+The ace modify command needs to be executed in the root directory of the application project.
+Currently, cross-platform reconstruction is supported at the project level (all modules in the entire project) and at the module level (one module or multiple modules).
+After the reconstruction, the application project supports cross-platform compilation.
+Supports running on Windows and MacOS platforms.

 Syntax: